Privacy policy

 There are both first-party cookies and third-party cookies.
 First-party cookies are created directly from our site, third-party cookies are created by partner websites (e.g. Google Analytics).
 Each cookie is to be evaluated individually, as each cookie stores different data.
 The expiration time of a cookie also varies from a few minutes to a few years.
 Cookies are not software programs and do not contain viruses, trojans or other “pests”.
 Cookies also cannot access information from your PC.

-For example, cookie data may look like this:
+For example, this is what cookie data can look like:

 Name: _ga